oracle/terraform-provider-oci/website/docs/r/core_drg_attachment.html.markdown

 		* [Transit Routing: Access to Multiple VCNs in Same Region](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/transitrouting.htm)
 		* [Transit Routing: Private Access to Oracle Services](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/transitroutingoracleservices.htm)
 	* `type` - The type can be one of these values: `IPSEC_TUNNEL`, `REMOTE_PEERING_CONNECTION`, `VCN`, `VIRTUAL_CIRCUIT`
+	* `vcn_route_type` - Indicates whether the VCN CIDR(s) or the individual Subnet CIDR(s) are imported from the attachment.
+Routes from the VCN Ingress Route Table are always imported.
 * `route_table_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the route table the DRG attachment is using.

 	For information about why you would associate a route table with a DRG attachment, see: